serenial/G-Industrial-Camera/README.md

 Alternatively if you are using `VSCode` you can use the integrated CMake extension to build but ensure you launch the `VSCode` instance from either the x86 or x64 developer command prompt to setup all the build tools.

-### Windows libusb setup
-Windows doesn't always play nice with libusb so look at the resources section to see guides on how to make the OS use a liusb compatible driver. #TODO - explain this properly

 ### Linux-Desktop (Ubuntu)
 ```bash